-The postgraduate paper in Pacific Development will explore how communities adapt to social change, newness, globalisation and cultural politics.
+The postgraduate course in Pacific Development will explore how communities adapt to social change, newness, globalisation and cultural politics.
 Serious questions will be examined such as:

 Teena is the Curriculum Leader for Pacific Development.
 In 2008 she received a BRCSS Postdoctoral Research Award to explore how Auckland Tongans sustain kinship ties to their origin village in Tonga.
 She is also co-editing a book on voluntary work in Māori and Pacific communities of Aotearoa.
 Teena's students explore how globalisation reshapes culture and identity.